Itineraries

 • Check into Hotel Pharos

 I stayed at Hotel Pharos, just outside Hvar Town.
 With a pool, relaxed vibe, and walking distance to restaurants, it’s a great base!
+(Note- staying here was part of my collaboration with the tourism board).

 • Dinner in Hvar Town